katlehormakhoba/Stripe-API-implementation/readme.md

 2.1 Navigate to .env file
 2.2 On "STRIPE_SECRETE_KEY" variable equate it to your stripe secrete key

-3 Navigate to folder public/js , and open stripe file 3.1 On the second line "const stripe = Stripe('...')" variable, replace the ellipsis with your stripe publishable key
+3 Navigate to folder public/js , and open stripe.js file
+3.1 On the second line "const stripe = Stripe('...')" variable, replace the ellipsis with your stripe publishable key

 4. Open your terminal.
 NB you should be under project directory `Stripejs`